-Name Age Position Officer or Director Since David F. Hale 66 Non-executive Chairman of the Board of Directors 2011 Marsha A. Chandler, Ph.
-D.(3) 70 Director 2013 Bruce E. Gerhardt, CPA(1) 64 Director 2010 Bruce A. Huebner(2) 65 Director 2013 Michael W. Nall 53 Director, Chief Executive Officer and President 2013 Edward Neff (1) 65 Director 2006 Ivor Royston, M.D.(2)(3) 70 Director 2010 M. Faye Wilson, CPA, MBA(1)(2)(3) 78 Director 2009 Lyle J. Arnold, Ph.
-D. 69 Senior Vice-President of Research & Development, Chief 2011 Scientific Officer Mark G. Foletta 55 Chief Financial Officer 2015 Veena Singh, M.D.
+Name Age Position Served as an Officer or Director Since David F. Hale 66 Non-executive Chairman of the Board of Directors 2011 Marsha A. Chandler, Ph.
+D.(3) 70 Director 2013 Bruce E. Gerhardt, CPA(1) 64 Director 2010 Bruce A. Huebner(2) 65 Director 2013 Michael W. Nall 53 Director, Chief Executive Officer and President 2013 Edward Neff(1) 65 Director 2006 Ivor Royston, M.D.(2)(3) 70 Director 2010 M. Faye Wilson, CPA, MBA(1)(2)(3) 78 Director 2009 Lyle J. Arnold, Ph.
+D. 69 Senior Vice-President of Research & Development, Chief Scientific Officer 2011 Mark G. Foletta 55 Chief Financial Officer 2015 Veena Singh, M.D.
 41 Senior Vice President and Senior Medical Director 2014 Raaj Trivedi 43 Vice-President, Commercial Operations 2014

-(1) Audit Committee
+- (1) Audit Committee

-(2) Compensation Committee
+- (2) Compensation Committee

-(3) Nominating and Corporate Governance Committee
+- (3) Nominating and Corporate Governance Committee

 Our board of directors is classified into three classes of two or three directors each, with all directors serving for a three-year term and the directors of only one class being elected at each annual meeting of stockholders, so that the terms of the classes of directors are "staggered."
 The directors in Class I are Mr. Gerhardt and Mr. Neff.
 The next election of Class I directors by stockholders will be at our 2017 annual meeting of stockholders, with the elected candidates to then serve until our 2020 annual meeting of stockholders.
 The directors in Class II are Dr. Chandler, Mr. Huebner and Dr. Royston.
-The next election of Class II directors by stockholders, with the elected candidates to then serve until our 2021 annual meeting of stockholders.
+The next election of Class II directors by stockholders will be at our 2018 annual meeting of stockholders, with the elected candidates to then serve until our 2021 annual meeting of stockholders.
 The directors in Class III are Mr. Hale, Mr. Nall and Ms. Wilson.
-The next election of Class III directors by stockholders will be at our 2016 annual meeting of stockholders.
+The next election of Class III directors by stockholders will be at our 2016 annual meeting of stockholders, with the elected candidates to then serve until our 2019 annual meeting of stockholders.